+We expect the regression coefficient corresponding to the motion profile “Opposite Directions” to be negative and significantly different from zero.

-For Hypothesis 1b regarding precision, we need to take into account one possible confound: biases in the timing error can impact variability: overestimating the time it takes the ball to hit the rectangle could be connected to a higher variability, while underestimating the time could lead to lower variability.
+For Hypothesis 1b regarding precision, we need to take into account one possible confound: differences in timing accuracy can impact variability: overestimating the time it takes the ball to hit the rectangle could be connected to a higher variability, while underestimating the time could lead to lower variability.
 For this reason, we first compute the means and standard deviations of extrapolated durations for each condition and participant.
 We then fit a test model with the standard deviations as dependent variable, the mean timing error and the motion profile as fixed effects, and random intercepts as well as random slopes for ball speeds per participant and random intercepts for the occlusion durations as random effects: